LukeSmithxyz/based.cooking/src/butter-chicken-masala.md

 ## Directions

-1. Marinate the chicken using a paste made with salt, 1/2 tsp chili powder, lemon juice, 1/2 ginger, and garlic paste.
+1. Marinate the chicken using a paste made with salt, 1/2 tsp chili powder, lemon juice, 1/2 ginger, and garlic.
 Set aside for 2 hours.
 2. Heat 2 tbsp butter and 2 tbsp oil in a pan.
 Add a few whole spices like black cardamoms(2), cinnamon(1 inch), cumins seed.
 3. Add diced onions to the pan and saute until it turns translucent.
 4. Add the dry spices such as red chili powder and Garam Masala powder and stir for a minute.
 Add a dash of water if you feel that the dry spices are sticking to the vessel.